scrossuk/locic/docs/ImplicitOperations.rst

 Since Loci doesn't support :doc:`Method Overloading <FunctionOverloading>`, the *implicitCast* method cannot be duplicated for each potential destination type.
 Instead, it should be :doc:`templated <Templates>` with any potential destination type, which must then have a static method to accept the source type.

-Here's an example straight for the language primitives:
+Here's an example straight from the language primitives:

 .. code-block:: c++